How Prague’s Avast went from Soviet-era security project to $4.5 billion IPO

 Early on a Thursday morning last May, executives from Prague-based Avast crowded onto a podium in the London Stock Exchange to cheer the start of trading for the cybersecurity company’s stock.
 They were understandably thrilled to be part of a $4.5 billion IPO, a milestone that placed them firmly in one of capitalism’s most coveted clubs.

-Yet Avast’s almost four-decade path to this point has been singular.
+Yet Avast’s almost 30-year path to this point has been singular.
 The brainchild of a couple of Prague researchers working in a Soviet-era lab, Avast grew methodically and with little fanfare, surviving political and technological upheaval to become one of the most recognized names in endpoint cybersecurity for consumers and small businesses.

-With the IPO behind it, and cybersecurity a hotter market than ever, the company that is the pride of Eastern European entrepreneurs now seems poised for an explosive decade ahead.
+With the IPO behind it and cybersecurity a hotter market than ever, the pride of Eastern European entrepreneurs now seems poised for an explosive decade.

 “Enterprise security gets a lot of attention, and people think that consumer products are primitive by comparison,” said Avast CEO Vince Steckler.
 “But what we have is an extremely sophisticated product based on machine learning and cloud infrastructure.
 It’s a major operation to protect millions of people around the world.
 And really, we’re still just getting started.”